DaveCTurner/davecturner.github.io/_posts/2020-12-26-testing-corruption.md

 while they're in production.
 By default it will run for 24 hours which I think is reasonable.

-Make sure that you're using a new enough version of `stress-ng` too, versions 0.12.0 and older did not test things so thoroughly.
+Make sure that you're using at least version 0.12.01 of `stress-ng` too: older versions did not test things so thoroughly.